 You need to take a cutting under a node.
 What is a node I hear some of you say?!
 It is the part that separates each section of the plant.

-It is really easy to see on a Christmas cactus for example, but on a different plant it can be a bit more difficult.
+It is really easy to see on a Christmas cactus for example, as its the part where the sections join.
+But on a different plant it can be a bit more difficult.
 Here is a picture (below) pic of a Monkey Mask Monstera cutting that has already rooted, so you can see the nodes.
 The nodes are like knuckles that separate sections of the plant – the roots grow from these as you can see.
 Obviously there will be no roots on the new cutting, but you can see that the nodes are like little joints.
 You want to cut below one of these so that the node is towards the bottom of your new cutting.
+Roots grow out of the these nodes so you want to make sure they are included or the plant will not root.

-Step 3: Put the new plant near a bright window sill but not in direct sunlight.
+Step 4: Put the cutting near a bright window sill but not in direct sunlight.

-Pro tip: for vine-like plants like pothos and monkey mask monstera – cut the cuttings so they have two nodes under the water – this will mean they have a really sturdy root when you finally pot them in soil – as they’ll have two growth points and loads of roots.
+Pro tip: for vine-like plants like pothos and monkey mask monstera – cut the cuttings so they have two nodes under the water – this will mean they have more rooting points and a sturdier root system when you finally pot them in soil – as they’ll have two growth points and loads of roots.

 Be sure to top the water up regularly – you don’t want it to get really cloudy and the roots to rot.
 I don’t fully change the water as the cuttings produce hormones that are in the water which I like to leave for the cutting.
 If it does go cloudy then I empty it out about halfway and refill it.
 One way to avoid the cloudy-ness is to remove and leaves that are in the water as they rot and cloud the water.